 Cranberry has been a long-standing folk remedy for various bladder issues.
 Researchers used to think cranberries were beneficial because of their acidity.
 However, drinking normal amounts of cranberry juice hasn’t been shown to make urine more acidic.

-In recent years, research has revealed that cranberries naturally contain a specific group of compounds called proanthocyanidins (PACs).
-Lead cranberry researcher Amy Howell, Ph.D. first isolated cranberry PACs.
-She determined that these PACs could bind to E. coli bacteria, preventing them from sticking to the urinary tract cells and causing an infection.
-When the E. coli bacteria bind to PACs, it is easier for them to be flushed out in the urine before a UTI can start.
-PACs are now considered the active ingredients in cranberries.
+In recent years, research has revealed that cranberries naturally contain a specific group of compounds that may be beneficial.
+Lead cranberry researcher Amy Howell, Ph.D. first isolated cranberries secret.
+She determined that compounds naturally found in cranberries bind to E. coli bacteria, preventing them from sticking to the urinary tract walls and causing an issue.
+This binding makes it is easier for the bad bacteria to be flushed out in the urine before a problem can start.

-Also, remember that cranberry products cannot treat a current UTI.
-Once bacteria have attached to the urinary tract and caused an infection, cranberry cannot help.
-If you currently have a UTI, contact your healthcare provider.
-Do not attempt to treat it yourself.
-The only reliable treatment for a current urinary tract infection is an antibiotic.
-You can begin taking a cranberry product along with an antibiotic to help reduce your risk of future infections.
+Cranberry juice cannot treat a current concern.
+Once bacteria have attached to the urinary tract and caused an infection, cranberry juice cannot help.
+If you currently have a concern, contact your healthcare provider.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.